What You Need to Know about Drug Rehab

 One’s environment plays a crucial role in recovery outcomes.
 Because stress is one of the biggest predictors of drug relapse, a peaceful environment is key to successful treatment.
 Similarly, an environment must be free of temptations and opportunities to use, or otherwise be exposed to drugs.

 Granite Recovery Centers has 12 drug rehab facilities across New Hampshire catering to every level of addiction recovery care.
 Our primary residential rehab facilities are located in scenic surroundings removed from distractions, sitting on over 70 acres of beautiful land.
-Both of our inpatient rehab facilities feature 24-hour monitored support and structured daily schedules for patients.
+Both of our inpatient rehab facilities feature 24-hour monitored support and structured daily schedules for clients.
 Likewise, our extended care (rehab aftercare) and sober living facilities are all located close to recovery resources, such as 12-step meetings, medical care, and employment opportunities.

 The Full Continuum of Care at GRC